 Your dentist may prescribe a mouth guard to be worn while you sleep.
 These are similar to the ones used for sports, and are made specifically for you.
 If successful, a mouth guard will stop you grinding your teeth in your sleep and ease the tension on your jaw muscles, leading to pain relief.

 - Once your dentist gives you the all-clear, you can work on getting rid of TMD yourself.
 Over-the-counter pain relieving anti-inflammatory medicines such as Ibuprofen can help with the discomfort, while reducing swelling in the jaw muscles.
 This is fine for short-term relief, if your TMD isn’t a regular thing.
 It is preferable, however, to find the cause of the TMD and address it, rather than taking pain killers in the long term.

-- If your jaw pain feels like a sharp jab, a cold compress or cold pack might help.
+- If your lower jaw pain feels like a sharp jab, a cold compress or cold pack might help.
 Nerves are numbed by applying cold to the affected area, which has the effect of minimising pain signals to the brain.
 Take care however, not to apply anything really cold directly to your face.
 This could damage your skin, and may even cause mild frostbite.
 Wrap the cold pack in a cloth instead, and apply it to the sore area for no more than 10 minutes, repeating every couple of hours.

 - Stay away from crunchy foods as they put quite a strain on your jaw muscles.
 Stick to softer foods until the pain starts to diminish.
 Cut your food into smaller pieces so your jaw has less of a mouthful to chew.
 Avoid chewy sweets and chewing gum.
 Rest and relax your jaw muscles as much as possible, to allow your muscles to heal themselves.